csdojo-defaang/defaang/README.md

 8. Run the queries and you're done.

-For more reference watch the [Next Quickstart for Supabase](https://supabase.com/docs/guides/with-nextjs)
+For more reference, read the [Next Quickstart for Supabase](https://supabase.com/docs/guides/with-nextjs)

 ## Demo